60 Minutes: Nielsen ratings

-Based on viewership ratings, 60 Minutes is the most successful program in U.S. television history since it was moved into its present timeslot in 1975.
+Based on viewership ratings, 60 Minutes is the most successful program in American television history since it was moved into its present timeslot in 1975.
 For five seasons it was the year's top program, a feat matched by the sitcoms All in the Family and The Cosby Show, and surpassed only by the reality competition series American Idol, which had been the #1 show for eight consecutive seasons from the 2003–2004 television season up to the 2010–2011 season.
 60 Minutes was a top ten show for 23 seasons in a row (1977–2000), an unsurpassed record, and has made the Top 20 for every season since the 1976–1977 season, except from 2005 to 2008.

 60 Minutes first broke into the Nielsen Top 20 during the 1976–77 season.
 The following season, it was the fourth-most-watched program, and by the 1979–80 season, it was the number one show.
 During the 21st century, it remained among the top 20 programs in the Nielsen ratings, and the highest-rated news magazine.

 On November 16, 2008, the edition featuring an interview with President-elect Barack Obama, earned a total viewership of 25.1 million viewers.

-On October 6, 2013, the broadcast (which was delayed by 44 minutes that evening due to a Denver Broncos-Dallas Cowboys NFL game) drew 17.94 million viewers; retaining 63% of the 28.32 million viewers of its lead-in, and making it the most watched 60 Minutes broadcast since December 16, 2012.
+On October 6, 2013, the broadcast (which was delayed by 44 minutes that evening due to a Denver Broncos–Dallas Cowboys NFL game) drew 17.94 million viewers; retaining 63% of the 28.32 million viewers of its lead-in, and making it the most watched 60 Minutes broadcast since December 16, 2012.

-On December 1, 2013, the broadcast (delayed 50 minutes due to a Broncos-Kansas City Chiefs game) was watched by 18.09 million viewers, retaining 66% of its NFL lead-in (which earned 28.11 million viewers during the 7:00 p.m. hour).
+On December 1, 2013, the broadcast (delayed 50 minutes due to a Broncos–Kansas City Chiefs game) was watched by 18.09 million viewers, retaining 66% of its NFL lead-in (which earned 28.11 million viewers during the 7:00 p.m. hour).

 On March 25, 2018, the edition featuring Stormy Daniels giving details on her alleged affair with President Donald Trump drew 22.1 million viewers, the most since the 2008 Obama interview.
 The broadcast was delayed due to the NCAA men's basketball regional final on CBS between Kansas and Duke going to overtime.

 Recognition

 Emmy Awards

-As of 26 June 2017, 60 Minutes had won a total of 138 Emmy Awards, a record for U.S. primetime programs.
+As of 26 June 2017, 60 Minutes had won a total of 138 Emmy Awards, a record for American primetime programs.